Becoming the best cleaning company in America means we have to dig deep into the details of our business.

 Other cleaning business owners often ask us why we would spend the time and money to get a CIMS certification for our relatively small cleaning company because in residential and light commercial cleaning we don’t really use CIMS to gain cleaning contracts and ongoing jobs.
 Unlike some contract cleaning companies who gain certification to be eligible to bid on lucrative contracts that require CIMS certification, most of our clients don’t really know or care about the CIMS standard.
 For many reasons, however, we consider it an excellent investment in our company.

 According to ISSA, CIMS is “the first consensus-based management standard that outlines the primary characteristics of a successful, quality cleaning organization.”
 The CIMS standard is based on examples designed by and for other industries to create a system of continuous actions that lead to measurable improvements in businesses processes and services.
-Said another way, CIMS certification demonstrates that an organization which provides cleaning services is fully prepared to deliver quality, customer-focused services.
+Said another way, CIMS certification demonstrates that an organization that provides cleaning services is fully prepared to deliver quality, customer-focused services.
 CIMS also ensures the organization is capable of providing a comprehensive green cleaning program based on LEED: EB O&M green-cleaning criteria.

 But on a much smaller, day-to-day scale, for us our CIMS certification is a byproduct of going through the CIMS process step-by-step, rather than the main goal.
 The real benefit for our business is using the CIMS framework to constantly improve our business in the following ways: